VicPena/VicPena.github.io/index.md

 My email address is ``vp58@duke.edu``.

 # Publications & preprints
+* Peña, V. & Berger, J.O.
+(2017).
+A note on recent criticisms to Birnbaum's theorem.
+* Peña, V. & Berger, J.O.
+(2017).
+Constrained empirical Bayes priors on regression coefficients.
 * Mulder, J., Berger, J. O., Peña, V., & Bayarri, M. J. (2017).
 [On the Ubiquity of Information Inconsistency with Conjugate Priors.](https://arxiv.org/abs/1710.09700) *Submitted*.
 * Barrientos, A. F. & Peña, V. (2017).
 [Bayesian Bootstraps for massive datasets.](https://arxiv.org/abs/1705.09998) *Submitted*.
 * Banks, D. & Peña, V. (2017).
 [Discussion of "Dissecting Multiple Imputation from a Multi-phase Inference Perspective: What Happens when God’s, Imputer’s, and Analyst’s Models are Uncongenial?."](http://www3.stat.sinica.edu.tw/preprint/SS-2016-0302_Preprint.pdf) *Statistica Sinica, 27(4), 1554-1559.*